 Wishing you all a safe and happy New Year!

-readersfavorite.com will have all two of my available books listed as prizes in the monthly book giveaway.
-If you are interested in winning some amazing books by great authors you can check out the monthly giveaway here: book giveaway /Rise or/and here: book-giveaway/lost
+readersfavorite.com will have two of my available books listed as prizes in the monthly book giveaway.
+If you are interested in winning some amazing books by great authors you can check out the monthly giveaway here: book giveaway /Rise and here for The Warning Signs: giveaway/the-warning-signs

 Upcoming Event Reminders: